03 Using R syntax

 You can further modify the training process with different arguments.

-With balance_class_weights=TRUE
+With loss_balance_class_weights=TRUE

-the absolute frequencies of
+the absolute

-with imbalanced data.
+have to deal with imbalanced data.

-With balance_sequence_length=TRUE
+With loss_balance_sequence_length=TRUE

 you can increase